HRM-050: Protection of Minors and Reporting Abuse

 - Completing background check requirements at least 72 hours prior to the start of the covered program;

-- Establishing procedures for formal transition for custody of care; and
+- Establishing and adhering to procedures for formal transition for custody of care; and

 - Submitting training and background check completion information to the sponsoring unit.